walkeralex81/Crud-App/README.md

-# Crud-App
-simple create read update and delete app using javascript
+A simple create read update and delete app using javascript